How to configure the HeapDumpOnOutOfMemoryError parameter on JBoss EAP or WildFly ? It’s pretty simple.

 Check this tutorial to learn how to set this parameter for Domain Mode: Configuring JVM Settings in a WildFly / JBoss Domain

-Out of the box, the HeapDump is generated in the current working directory of the Java process, that is in the $JBOSS_HOME/bin folder.
+Out of the box, the HeapDump is generated in the current working directory of the Java process.
+Therefore, if you are running WildFly or JBoss the current directory of the process is the $JBOSS_HOME/bin folder.
 If you want to place it on a different folder, you need to include also the parameter HeapDumpPath as in this example:

 JAVA_OPTS="$JAVA_OPTS -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/tmp/dumps"